Tetanus: Prevention

 Unlike many infectious diseases, recovery from naturally acquired tetanus does not usually result in immunity.
 This is due to the extreme potency of the tetanospasmin toxin.
 Tetanospasmin will likely be lethal before it will provoke an immune response.

 Tetanus can be prevented by vaccination with tetanus toxoid.
-The CDC recommends that adults receive a booster vaccine every ten years, and standard care practice in many places is to give the booster to any person with a puncture wound who is uncertain of when he or she was last vaccinated, or if he or she has had fewer than three lifetime doses of the vaccine.
-The booster may not prevent a potentially fatal case of tetanus from the current wound, however, as it can take up to two weeks for tetanus antibodies to form.
+The CDC recommends that adults receive a booster vaccine every ten years, and standard care practice in many places is to give the booster to any person with a puncture wound who is uncertain of when they were last vaccinated, or if they have had fewer than three lifetime doses of the vaccine.
+The booster may not prevent a potentially fatal case of tetanus from the current wound, as it can take up to two weeks for tetanus antibodies to form.

 In children under the age of seven, the tetanus vaccine is often administered as a combined vaccine, DPT/DTaP vaccine, which also includes vaccines against diphtheria and pertussis.
 For adults and children over seven, the Td vaccine (tetanus and diphtheria) or Tdap (tetanus, diphtheria, and acellular pertussis) is commonly used.

 The World Health Organization certifies countries as having eliminated maternal or neonatal tetanus.
 Certification requires at least two years of rates of less than 1 case per 1,000 live births.
 In 1998 in Uganda, 3,433 tetanus cases were recorded in newborn babies; of these, 2,403 died.
 After a major public health effort, Uganda was certified as having eliminated maternal and neonatal tetanus in 2011.

 Post-exposure prophylaxis

 Tetanus toxoid can be given in case of suspected exposure to tetanus.
 In such cases, it can be given with or without tetanus immunoglobulin (also called tetanus antibodies or tetanus antitoxin).
 It can be given as intravenous therapy or by intramuscular injection.

-The guidelines for such events in the United States for non-pregnant people 11 years and older are as follows:
+The guidelines for such events in the United States for people at least 11 years old (and not pregnant) are as follows:

 Treatment

+Treatment of adult tetanus was covered in a state-of-the-art review in 2025.